Schwad/Schwad.github.io/_posts/2017-04-10-leveling-up-tdd-with-e.markdown

          expect(post.upcase_author).to eq("STANLEY SMITH")
        end

-       it 'should render the author name in downcase #123_spec' do expect(post.downcase_author).to eq("stanley smith")
+       it 'should render the author name in downcase __#123_spec__*' do expect(post.downcase_author).to eq("stanley smith")
        end
      end
    end
  end
   {% endhighlight %}
+  #_*emphasis added_
 Pretty straightforward, huh?

-As you flesh out your work with tests all around the spec folder, you add this tag at the end, and whenever you check your tests you simply run:
+Whenever you check your tests, simply run:

 `rspec -e '#123_spec'`

 And your application knows only to run those tests.
-When you're done, you're simply one `CMD+Shift+F` away from clearing out the tags and pushing up your working code along with its tests (assuming you aren't coding on a rock)!
+When you're done, you're simply one `CMD+Shift+F` away from clearing out the tags and pushing up your working code along with its new code and tests (assuming you aren't coding on a rock)!

 This simple technique combined with a little customization for my use case has decreased the pain of TDD and been a boon to efficiency in my work day.
 Thanks, Avdi!